 235 Hinduism and Buddhism

 This course introduces the paths to enlightenment identified by members of the Hindu and Buddhist traditions of India and Tibet.
 We will introduce the philosophy, mythology and ritual traditions of both Hinduism and Buddhism.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026..

 241 Greek and Roman Mythology

 This course covers narrative and artistic depictions of Greco-roman Gods, demi-gods, and heroes, both in Hellenistic and early Roman periods, and in their contemporary reception in fiction and film.
 We will also cover how myths and grand narratives function in the service of and in tension with power, politics, gender, ritual, and culture.
 Cross-listed with CLAS 241.
 Three credits.
-Offered in 2024-2025.
+Offered every year.

 246 Philosophy of Religion